Back

 Details:

-First, we look at Graph #1.
-We see that the y-intercept is 3 and the slope is negative.
+First, look at Graph #1.
+You see that the y-intercept is 3 and the slope is negative.
 It is not the correct graph.

 A line with a y-intercept of 3 and a negative slope because it slants downward from left to right.